chinapedia/wikipedia.abstract.en/Page/Sandstone.md

 Uses

-SydneyUniversity_MainBuilding_Panorama.jpg, a so-called sandstone university]] Lampe_a_graisse_-_Lascaux.jpg discovered at the caves of Lascaux, France]] MariaImmaculatal_Augustiner.jpg, Germany]] Sandstone_beverage_coasters.jpeg Sandstone has been used for domestic construction and housewares since prehistoric times, and continues to be used.
+, a so-called sandstone university]] discovered at the caves of Lascaux, France]] , Germany]] Sandstone has been used for domestic construction and housewares since prehistoric times, and continues to be used.

 Sandstone was a popular building material from ancient times.
 It is relatively soft, making it easy to carve.
 It has been widely used around the world in constructing temples, homes, and other buildings.[55]
 It has also been used for artistic purposes to create ornamental fountains and statues.